About 80 scientists from 9 countries joined May 24-25 in Münster for discussing the progress in "Laser Bioimaging Mass Spectrometry".

 The lunch break was prolonged to provide time for visiting the posters again or for visiting the exhibitors, who were fully integrated into the scientific programme.

 The last session of the workshop was chaired by Jörg Feldmann (University of Aberdeen, UK).
 The first contribution entitled: "Quantification of Implant Components in Animal Tissues" was presented by Julia Bode (TU Bergakedimie Freiberg, Germany).
 Rebecca Buchholz (WWU) than demonstrated the possibilities of LA-ICP-MS for the " Specific Quantification and Biodistribution Analysis of 57Fe-enriched Iron Oxide Nanoparticles".
 David Clases (Sydney University of Technology, Australia) presented an approach for single analyte detection system tuning and quantitative bioimaging by means of immunohistochemical methods.
 Robin Schmid (WWU) presented a new imaging software for visualisation of single particle analysis in tissues.
-The last presentation in this session and the whole workshop wwas given by Norbert Jakubowski (BAM, Berlin).
+The last presentation in this session and the whole workshop was given by Norbert Jakubowski (BAM, Berlin).

 The team of local organizers (Uwe Karst, Michael Sperling and Martin Vogel) closed the workshop not without announcing already the next issue.
 A farewell reception was used to discuss open questions and to wish a safe home return for everybody.